 NTP.
 Updated every minute.
 Displays a configuration icon if NTP is not configured.
 Configure NTP from the Identity Router Setup Console.

 Authentication Manager.
 Updated every two minutes.
-If your deployment is not configured to allow RSA SecurID Token users to access resources protected by the Cloud Authentication Service, click the icon, then click Not Configured to open a new tab and configure an Authentication Manager connection.
+If you want to configure RSA SecurID Token users to access resources protected by the Cloud Authentication Service, click the icon, then click Not Configured to open a new tab and configure an Authentication Manager connection.

 Heartbeat Service.
 Sends identity router information to the Cloud Authentication Service every 15 seconds.
 If the identity router stops responding, check the date and time of the last heartbeat to help determine when the connection was lost.